cloud-elements/devportal/_elementTemplate/authenticate-oauth.md

 breadcrumbs: /docs/elements.html
 elementId: nn
 elementKey: fake
-apiKey: Key Name
+apiKey: Key Name #In OAuth2 this is what the provider calls the apiKey, like Client ID, Consumer Key, API Key, or just Key
-apiSecret: Secret Name
+apiSecret: Secret Name #In OAuth2 this is what the provider calls the apiSecret, like Client Secret, Consumer Secret, API Secret, or just Secret
-callbackURL: Callback URL Name
+callbackURL: Callback URL Name #In OAuth2 this is what the provider calls the callbackURL, like Redirect URL, App URL, or just Callback URL
 parent: Back to Element Guides
 order: 20
 ---